 LLMOps builds on some of the concepts from MLOps, but it introduces more advanced systems to support the unpredictable and resource-heavy nature of LLMs.
 Let’s compare both across key areas:

 LLMOps is not just about scaling language models.
 It is about making sure those models are safe, accurate, and aligned with business goals over time.
-It includes a wider range of moving parts, from embedding stores to prompt templates, and often connects with third-party APIs and RAG pipelines, forming the basis of LLMOps architecture for large-scale deployments.
+It includes a wider range of moving parts, from embedding stores to prompt templates, and often connects with third-party APIs and RAG pipelines, forming the basis of LLMOps architecture for large-scale deployments, as supported by advancements in LLM embeddings.

 Another key difference lies in testing.
 Traditional ML outputs are often easy to validate through metrics.
 LLM outputs, however, are subjective and context-dependent.
 You need additional validation layers and human feedback to keep them on track – making this a vital part of LLMOps best practices 2025.